fingazuk/restream/Readme.md

 - Allows multiple devices to play the same playlist entry at the same time (MaxConnections setting)
 - Copy settings-example.json to settings.json in the build directory and configure the PlaylistURL setting
 - Configure the port if required (default server port is 3666)
+- Optional white list to filter the playlist for names eg. [ "NEWS" , "SPORT" , "MUSIC" ]
 - Open a media player with http://localhost:3666 (on the same machine) or http://<serverip.address>:3666 on any other machine to access the proxy servers playlist